 Almost every 6-12 months, a new version of Angular is releasing.
-So to up to date with the latest version.
+So to be up to date with the latest version.
 You can find more about Angular CLI on its official documentation.
-You can see the features and upgrades of Angular.
+In addition, you can see the features and upgrades of Angular.

 You can perform a necessary update to the current stable release of the core framework and CLI by running ng update @angular/cli @angular/core.
 To update to the next beta or pre-release version, use the –next=true option.